This article discusses the seven underrated but excellent cities for expats and nomads in 2023.

 If you’re looking for a more traditional East Asian influence rather than Southeast Asian, Taipei is a good option.

-It offers a good mix of Taiwanese or Chinese influence from a little further south.
-The city is a true melting pot of cultures with people of all religious and cultural backgrounds.
+It offers a good mix of Taiwanese or Chinese influence from a bit further south.
+The city is a melting pot of cultures with people of all religious and cultural backgrounds.

 It’s not necessarily cheap to get a residency there, but there are some business options.

-If you want a safe and calm life, this is the city for you.
+If you want a safe and calm life, Taipei is the city for you.

 Taipei is the second safest city in Asia and is even number four on my list of The 10 Safest Cities for Nomads and Expats.